lamba92/imagesAdapter/README.md

 imagesAdapter.add(files, false) //a List of files
 ```

 Keep in mind that `isImageNew` flag changes the behaviour of the delete fab.
 If set to true, tapping the fab will remove the image from the adapter completely.
-If set to `false` tapping the fab will blur the image and the image won't be present when using `getImages()`
+If set to `false` tapping the fab will blur the image and the image won't be present in the list returned by `getImages()`

 To retrieve the images inside the adapter use `getImages(type: ImagesType)`
 ```